-An image claims to show an orangutan spearfishing in Borneo, which it allegedly learned from watching local fisherman.
-Today we'll take a closer look at this image and accompanying story.
+An image allegedly shows an orangutan spearfishing in Borneo, which it learned by watching local fisherman.
+Today we’ll take a closer look at this image and accompanying story.

 It’s true, although the ape did not develop sufficient skill to catch any fish.